abdelfettah-Dz/RansomWare_PE_Detector/README.md

 # RansomWare_PE_Detector
-an emplimentation of the model to detect PE files
+the app use cuckoo sandbox to monitor the uploaded file. using the report generated from the aalysis it predict the class of the file

+the DL model is trained on https://github.com/rissgrouphub/ransomwaredataset2016